Have you ever washed your wheelie bin? Wait, people actually clean their wheelie bins?

-General household rubbish found in wheelie bins are often food waste that is leftover or has expired.
-It is a good idea to give your bottles and food containers a quick rinse before disposal.
+General household rubbish found in wheelie bins is often food waste that is leftover or has expired.
+Giving your bottles and food containers a quick rinse before disposal is a good idea.
 This will get rid of any leftover waste and remove any bad odour.
 You’ll be happy with yourself when you need to wheel your bin out on bin day.

-Hot tip: Place a few sheets of newspaper at the base of the bin to soak up any liquid.
+Hot tip: Place a few sheets of newspaper at the bin’s base to soak up any liquid.

 If you see any spillage or mess in the bin, it is best to act as soon as possible.
 Delaying the problem will only create future bigger problems that you will eventually need to deal with.
 Doing so will make it easier during the washing process and avoid those nasty pests.

 Hot tip: Use supermarket plastic bags to hold your rubbish together when throwing it into the red lid bin.
 This will prevent any spillage and waste from sticking onto the bin.

 Pick a suitable area for washing

 The perfect time to wash your wheelie bin is during rubbish collection day once it has just been emptied.
 A sunny and clear day is also desired for drying after washing.